 I also really enjoy warming meals, like this healthy butternut chili, to contrast all the salads I typically eat on the Whole30.

-January is all about comforting dishes, but they can still be healthy!
-This Whole30 chili is full of veggies and protein, and lighter than most chilis are.
+January is all about comforting dishes, but they can still be good for you!
+This Whole30 chili is full of veggies and protein, and lighter than most chilis are, because it is grain free and legume free.

 I believe in buying high quality, ethically produced meats for my family.
 We eat small portions of meat, so I want to make sure we are eating the healthiest options!